-Columbia Brain Injury Lawyer
+Columbia Brain Injury Attorney

 No matter how you or your loved one was injured, if you are coping with the effects of a head or brain injury, it is important that you speak with a lawyer about your legal rights.
 From sports concussions to severe traumatic brain injuries (TBI) suffered in vehicle collisions or other accidents, it is possible to secure financial compensation for brain injuries sustained due to a wide variety of causes.
-However, in order to recover this compensation, you will need an experienced Columbia brain injury lawyer fighting for you.
+However, in order to recover this compensation, you will need an experienced Columbia brain injury attorney fighting for you.
 Marc Brown represents brain injury victims throughout South Carolina.
 And if you have a claim, he can seek maximum compensation for your injury-related losses.

 Learn more below, and contact us today to request a free consultation with a knowledgeable brain injury lawyer.